GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Experiment

 \subsection{Experimental Results}

-We employ our GradingAttack framework to conduct extensive experiments and analyses to evaluate the vulnerability of LLM based ASAG models.
-Key insights, findings, and suggestions are summarized in the following observations.
+We employ our GradingAttack framework to conduct extensive experiments and analyses to evaluate the security vulnerabilities of LLM based grading agents.
+Key insights, findings and suggestions are summarized in the following observations.